 - Identify your goals – Think about those priorities that are most important to you and your family and start to plan for them.
 In the short term this could be a holiday, whereas in the long term it could be retirement planning.
 Establish the costs of your goals and apply timescales.

 - Work out your budget – Draw up a budget and make sure you stick to it.
 You should spend less than you earn, but if you don’t, then try to cut your costs or increase your income.
-To help you do this, we’ve got a handy budgeting tool.
+To help you to do this, we’ve got a handy budget calculator.

 - Debts – Borrow only what you really need and ensure you understand the true cost by checking interest rates and fees before borrowing.
 Work out how you will pay your debt off as quickly as possible, paying off your high interest debts first